Georgia Tech: Campus services

 The Stinger is the campus bus network and is open to the general public.
-The Stinger routes transports students throughout campus and also offer connections to the Midtown station, Atlantic Station, and Emory University.
+Stinger routes transport students throughout campus and also offer connections to the Midtown station (MARTA), Atlantic Station, and Emory University.

-The Office of Information Technology, or OIT, manages most of the institute's computing resources (and some related services such as campus telephones).
+The Office of Information Technology, or OIT, manages most of the Institute's computing resources (and some related services such as campus telephones).
 With the exception of a few computer labs maintained by individual colleges, OIT is responsible for most of the computing facilities on campus.
-Student, faculty, and staff e-mail accounts are among its services.
+Student, faculty, and staff email accounts are among its services.
 Georgia Tech's ResNet provides free technical support to all students and guests living in Georgia Tech's on-campus housing (excluding fraternities and sororities).
 ResNet is responsible for network, telephone, and television service, and most support is provided by part-time student employees.

-Georgia Tech Cable Network, or GTCN, was the college's branded cable source.
+Georgia Tech Cable Network, or GTCN, was the college's branded cable source from 1995 to 2022.
 Most non-original programming was obtained from Dish Network.
 GTCN had 100 standard-definition channels and 23 high-definition channels.

 Organization and administration

 A pedestrian bridge links the Klaus Advanced Computing Building to the College of Computing Building.

 Georgia Tech's undergraduate and graduate programs are divided into seven colleges.
 Georgia Tech has sought to expand its undergraduate and graduate offerings in less technical fields, primarily those under the Ivan Allen College of Liberal Arts, which saw a 20% increase in admissions in 2008.
-Also, even in the Ivan Allen College, the Institute does not offer Bachelor of Arts and Masters of Arts degrees, only Bachelor of Science and Master of Science degrees.
-Georgia Tech's honors program is highly selective and designed to cater to the most intellectually curious undergraduates from all six colleges.
+Also, even in the Ivan Allen College, the Institute does not offer Bachelor of Arts and Master of Arts degrees, only Bachelor of Science and Master of Science degrees.
+Georgia Tech's honors program is highly selective and designed to cater to the most intellectually curious undergraduates from all seven colleges.